gui3/fluidite/README.md

 :text
 :'    <- these spaces
     are part of the argument
-  and so do these backspaces ->
+  and so do these linebreaks ->

 ';
 text;